 Many people with atrial fibrillation, a heart rhythm disorder, often avoid coffee.
 However, a new study may change their minds.

-Regular coffee drinking benefits cognitive performance
+Regular coffee consumption benefits cognitive performance

-Co-author Dr. Massimo Barbagallo, resident in the Department of Neuro-Intensive Care at the University Hospital of Zurich, said: “Regular coffee consumption is beneficial for cognitive performance in healthy people.
+Co-author Dr Massimo Barbagallo, resident in the Department of Neuro-Intensive Care at the University Hospital Zurich, said: “Regular coffee consumption is beneficial for cognitive performance in healthy people.
 Meanwhile, atrial fibrillation increases the risk of dementia.
 Therefore, the question is whether coffee can help reduce the risk of cognitive decline in people with atrial fibrillation.”

 The study included 2,413 Swiss participants – patients with atrial fibrillation, with an average age of 73 years.